_______________

 This

-species has a transparent body lightly flecked with cream or light
+has a nearly transparent body decorated with brown flecks and cream

-brown.
-The cerata are smooth to weakly papillate and slender with long,
+patches.
+The cerata are smooth to weakly papillate and slender with

 horn-like branches